-There are many ways to give to the Toronto Biennial of Art – as an individual donor, a family foundation, or a corporate sponsor – and every dollar goes to ground-breaking exhibitions and enriching programs.
+You can make a contribution to the Biennial as an individual donor, a family foundation, or a corporate sponsor – and every dollar goes to ground-breaking exhibitions and enriching programs.

 Toronto Biennial of Art is Canada’s leading visual arts event focused exclusively on contemporary art from across the world.
 Multi-month in length, the city-wide festival offers businesses exceptional visibility and brand recognition to hundreds of thousands of visitors in combination with premium entertaining and client stewardship opportunities.